All Products

 Prerequisites

-• To specify a value other than -1 for the time_to_live parameter of a search index, you must disable the UpdateRow operation on the data table for which the search index is created.
-The value of the time_to_live parameter for the search index must be less than or equal to the value of the time_to_live parameter for the data table.
-For more information, see TTL of search indexes.
+• If you want to set a specific TTL for a search index (a value other than -1), you must disable the UpdateRow write feature for the data table.
+The TTL of the search index must be less than or equal to the TTL of the data table.
+For more information, see Lifecycle management.

 Parameters